What is the application process?

 What will I gain from participating in this programme?

-This programme will give you all that you need to start your new digital nomad career by providing you with real-world experience in remote writing, tuition and mentoring.
+This programme will give you all that you need to start your new digital nomad career by providing you with real-world experience in remote writing, tuition to hone your skills and mentoring.

 Throughout the programme, you'll have access to a community of writers and freelance professionals, a structured online course, and writing workshops.